 For formulation of framework another important matching tool is used, which is known as Strategic Position and Action Evaluation or SPACE Matrix.
 It specifies the current strategic position of the Business Organization and the required actions that need to be taken.
 The SPACE Matrix is prepared on graph & is closed on matrix.
 Counter clock wise direction is followed in this kind of matrix.
 There are four quadrant are included in the graph which are as below.

 Vertical integration strategy is a way through which companies try to hold their upstream suppliers and downstream buyers.
 There are three types of vertical integration and vertical Integration strategies are the combination of those strategies that are applied in the organization to acquire control over suppliers, competitors & distributors.
 Following are the three main types of vertical integration strategy, which are also collectively known as vertical integration strategies.

 When an organization struggles to improve its competitive position with the current products then different types of intensive strategies should be considered.
 Intensive efforts are needed to employ when intensive strategies are exercised by the organization.
 Intensive strategies include the following strategies.

 Grand Strategy Matrix is one of important matrix of strategy formulation frame work.
 For formulation of alternative strategies, it is popular tool.
 In Grand Strategy Matrix there are four kinds of quadrants and an organization is placed in one of these four quadrants.
 In each quadrant of the matrix there is set of strategies specified on the sequential order of attractiveness that are considered by the organization.
 SWOT Analysis, PEST Analysis, TOWS Matrix and grand strategy matrix all are adopted for same purpose of promoting and establishing business in the market.

-Diversification strategy probably takes place, when company or Business Organizations introduce a new product in the market.
+Diversification strategy probably takes place, when company or business organizations introduce a new product in the market.
 These strategies are known as diversification strategies.
-There are three kinds of diversification strategies.
+There are three types of diversification strategies.